Kito0615/WFunNews/README.md

-#WFunNews
+# WFunNews
-This is an official autorized iOS app for [wfun.com](http://www.wfun.com).
+This is an official authorized iOS app for [wfun.com](http://www.wfun.com).